 Hurricane Katrina in Sept.
 2005 had its repercussions on our local fuel prices, as it did everywhere.
 At that time, it shot up to $1.40 per litre.
 It was as high as that again after Hurricanes Gustav and Ike in mid-Sept.
 2008, but dropped steadily after that, and remained relatively low over the winter months.
 In June 2013, the price for regular unleaded gasoline around town was around CAD$1.25 per liter for regular self-serve.
-In June 2014, the price is around CAD$1.30 per liter, but by December 11th, 2014, it had dropped to below $1.00, the lowest we've seen in more than 4 years.
+In June 2014, the price was around CAD$1.30 per liter, but by December 11th, 2014, it had dropped to below $1.00, the lowest we've seen in more than 4 years.

 The best deal on fuel in the province is found in Fredericton, because the only Costco fueling station is located here.
 So, if you're a Costco member, fill up here.
-The price at other competing stations in the city is only 2-3 cents more than at Costco.
+The price at other competing stations in the city is between 3 - 4 cents more than at Costco.
 On Jan.
 23rd, 2015, regular gas was selling there for 79.9 c/l.
 That's more than a 40 c/l drop in price since October, 2014.

 If you're driving east towards Fredericton along the TCH Hwy #2, you'll pass a PetroCan station at Kings Landing, about 15 min. west of the City.
 Its price is often a couple of cents more expensive than at stations in Fredericton, so if your gas gauge isn't yet on "E", you're better off waiting until you get into the city to top up.